Cloud governance: implementing policies for security & compliance

 “Governance is not about control; it’s about enabling agility while managing risk.” — Gartner

-Why Cloud Governance Matters
+Why Cloud Governance Is Essential

-Key Components of Cloud Governance
+Core Components of Cloud Governance

 1. Policy Framework

-Establish clear policies for:
+Define clear rules for:

 2. Compliance Management